 How to get to Pintuyan from Bohol

-If you’re in Bohol, the first thing you need to do is get to the port of Ubay.
-It’s in the northwest of the island, quite far from the tourist areas.
+If you’re in Bohol, the first step is getting to the port of Ubay.
+It’s in the northwest of the island, quite a long way from the main tourist areas.
 Even so, whether you’re in Panglao, Loboc or Anda, you’ll find transport to get to Ubay.

 How to get to Ubay?